d-bl/GroundForge-help/docs/Icons.md

 The play button resumes the animation of a diagram.

-The animation may quit too soon, resulting in stretch diagrams or even something that looks like throwing a fishing net that dit not yet unfold.
+The animation may quit too soon, resulting in stretch diagrams or even something that looks like throwing a fishing net that did not yet unfold.
 The resume button is there to continue the animation.

 Pair diagrams in the [stitches](GroundForge/stitches) don't start the animation at all.